john-shefer/NetHole.3beta/README.md

-      ==> IMPORTANT ==> Be sure that you read the "Potential Issues" section in the INSTALL documentation before you actually use LaBrea.
+      ==> IMPORTANT ==> Be sure that you read the "Potential Issues" section in the INSTALL documentation before you actually use NetHole.

 --init-file filespec			: Specify alternative location
 					  for the configuration file

-      By default, LaBrea looks for the configuration file as follows:
+      By default, NetHole looks for the configuration file as follows:

       Unix systems	/usr/local/etc/labrea.conf
-      Windows systems	LaBrea.cfg in the current execution directory
+      Windows systems	NetHole.cfg in the current execution directory

       The "init-file" parameter can be a full filespec complete with path information.
-LaBrea will look in the specified location for the configuration file.
+NetHole will look in the specified location for the configuration file.

 --debug nn				: Produce debugging output

-      If debugging is compiled into LaBrea by specifying:
+      If debugging is compiled into NetHole by specifying:

 	./configure enable-debugging